Senior Director, Children's Savings and Senior Adviser, Asset Building

-Prior to his work on children’s savings, Mr. Rist was responsible for CFED's efforts to support state-level policy and coalition-building initiatives designed to expand Individual Development Accounts (IDAs) and other asset-building programs.
-He led the development and design of the initial version of CFED's Assets & Opportunity (then known as the State Asset Development Report Card), a comprehensive tool that examines wealth, poverty and the financial security across the 50 states using performance and policy measures.
+Prior to his work on children’s savings, Mr. Rist was responsible for Prosperity Now's efforts to support state-level policy and coalition-building initiatives designed to expand Individual Development Accounts (IDAs) and other asset-building programs.
+He led the development and design of the initial version of Prosperity Now's Assets & Opportunity (then known as the State Asset Development Report Card), a comprehensive tool that examines wealth, poverty and the financial security across the 50 states using performance and policy measures.
 Mr. Rist's experience at the state level includes working with state task forces in both Delaware and Pennsylvania to develop recommendations for helping citizens, especially those of low-incomes, to build and protect assets.
 Mr. Rist also has served in an advisory capacity for a number of state-level IDA coalitions, including the North Carolina IDA and Asset-Building Collaborative, the Michigan IDA Partnership, the South Carolina IDA Collaborative and the Mid South IDA Initiative (Arkansas, Louisiana and Mississippi).

 Recent Blog Posts

 Why I’m Proud to Lead the 1:1 Fund – A Tale of Two Grandfathers (April 30, 2013)

 Education is One Way to Narrow the Racial Wealth Gap (March 22, 2013)

 New Data on Student Debt Highlights Need for College Saving (February 15, 2013)